gammaseeker/Documentation/README.md

 # Jupyter
-Jupyter notebooks on anything I find interesting in computer science.
+Jupyter Notebooks to document my code and record notes on anything I may find interesting in computer science.